olcf/olcf-user-docs/ace_testbed/defiant_quick_start_guide.rst

 Defiant is connected to the Lustre Polis filesystem providing ~1.6 PB of usable namespace (``/lustre/polis/``).

-NEEDS UPDATE: Defiant also has access to the center-wide NFS-based filesystem (which provides user and project home areas).
+Defiant also has access to
+the center-wide NFS-based filesystem (which provides user and project home areas) in ``/ccsopen/home/<username>``

+..
   While Defiant does not have *direct* access to the center’s High Performance Storage System (HPSS) - for user and project archival storage - users can log in to the :ref:`dtn-user-guide` to move data to/from HPSS.

 GPUs
 ----